 - The final pen here is the Sakura Pigma brush pen in bright pink.**

-** As far as bright pink brush pens go, I suggest buying the Tombow Dual Brush Pen Art Marker, 725 – Rhodamine Red, 1-Pack, or the Cocoiro rose refill, depending on whether or not you want a fine brush pen or a larger brush pen.
+** As far as bright pink brush pens go, I suggest buying the Tombow Brush Pen in this colour, or the Cocoiro refill in this colour, depending on whether or not you want a fine brush pen (Cocoiro) or a larger brush pen (Tombow dual brush pen).

 As I said, I’m still a beginner with brush lettering!